VivaanWadhwa/Card-Game/README.md

 ##User Stories:
 - As a user, I want to be able to access my inventory
+- As a user, I want to be able to drop and pickup items
-- As a user, I would like my progress to be saves
+- As a user, I would like my progress to be saved
 - As a user, I would like to see my objective
-- As a user, I would like to what objectives I've completed
-- As a user, I